maantjemol/E-meeuw/documentation/webserver.md

-# Structure of the code
-@Of hoort dit bij de README.
-The main file is mailserver.py.
-For clarity, we put some methods in a different file.
-We import mail_lib.py, server_lib.py and database.py.

 # Webserver
 The HTTPs server will establish a secure TCP connection from the webserver to the browser.
 The webserver consists of the class `HTTP_Server()` from the file `mailserver.py` and other classes and methods from the file `server_lib.py`